denoland/fresh/docs/canary/examples/migration-guide.md

 ## Update deployment settings

 Fresh 2 requires assets to be build during deployment instead of building them on demand.
-Run the `deno task build` command as part of your deployment process.
+Run the `deno run build` command as part of your deployment process.
 If you have already set up Fresh's 1.x "Ahead-of-Time Builds", then no changes are necessary.